tcdowney/downey-io-jekyll/blog/_posts/2017-05-20-jekyll-to-hugo-to-ghost-to-jekyll.md

   <p>p.s.</p>

   <p>
-    If you're interest in learning more about how I use Jekyll, I've recently written a new post on how I <a href="{{ site.baseurl }}{% post_url 2017-09-17-how-to-deploy-static-site-cloud-foundry %}">deploy Jekyll sites to Cloud Foundry</a>!
+    If you're interested in learning more about how I use Jekyll to manage these blogs, I've recently written a new post on how I <a href="{{ site.baseurl }}{% post_url 2017-09-17-how-to-deploy-static-site-cloud-foundry %}">deploy Jekyll sites to Cloud Foundry</a>!
   </p>
 </div>